erancha/RENTracker/readme.md

 - Frontend communicates with backend through API Gateway over both REST APIs and WebSocket connections
 - All requests (REST and WebSocket) are processed by Lambda functions
 - Data is persisted in S3 and DynamoDB with ElastiCache Redis for improved read performance

-**SQS**

-- Purpose: To decouple websockets notifications from business logic in Lambda functions.
+- SQS queues handle WebSocket notifications asynchronously, allowing Lambda functions in private subnets to process data requests immediately without waiting for notification delivery.

 ## Non-functional attributes